getriskmanager on a laptop

 There are essential steps for a successful risk management process.
 The process begins with risk assessment.
 It then progresses until a definition of risk control measures and mitigating actions are required to manage the risks.

-Here are the steps and how each adds to a successful risk management system.
+Here is how each step adds to a successful risk management system.

 Risk Assessment Process